 How much extra cash do you stand to lose each year by letting the tax man hold it?

 Well, in 2014 the average US federal tax refund was about $2,831.
-With that in mind, let’s assume you adjust your withholding allowance on your W-4 form to avoid a refund.
+With that in mind, using an online tax calculator, let’s assume you adjust your withholding allowance on your W-4 form to avoid a refund.
 If you placed that $2,831 into a one-year CD — where rates currently average about 1.1% — your cash would earn $31.
 Big deal.
 In essence, that $31 represents the opportunity cost of having a forced savings account.

 Here’s the rub with CDs: The additional income you receive by increasing your exemptions is spread out incrementally across the entire 52 weeks.
 So most people put that cash into a traditional savings account paying a much lower interest rate instead.
 How much lower?
 Well, if you’re not a careful shopper, today you can easily find banks offering just 0.01% interest!
 Over the course of the year, that would return … 28 cents.
 I know.